MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

 - Will be redirected to the Company Portal from other apps if the user tries to open any managed applications that are protected by conditional access.

 ## Just in Time (JIT) Registration for Setup Assistant with modern authentication
-This option is the same as Setup Assistant with modern authentication, except that Company Portal isn't required to register or enroll a device with this option.
-Instead, enrollment, Azure AD registration, and compliance checks can be fully integrated with any Office app.
+This option is the same as Setup Assistant with modern authentication, except that Company Portal isn't required.
+Instead, enrollment, Azure AD registration, and compliance checks are fully integrated in a designated Microsoft Office app.

-Intune uses Apple single sign-on (SSO) extension functionality to reduce authentication prompts and establish SSO across the whole device.
+Intune uses the Apple single sign-on (SSO) extension to reduce authentication prompts and establish SSO across the whole device:

 * The first authentication handles enrollment and user-device affinity, and happens when the device user turns on their device and signs into Setup Assistant.
 * The second authentication handles Azure AD registration and happens when the user signs into the designated Office app.
 Compliance checks are also done right in the Office app.

-To set up JIT Registration, you need create a device configuration policy and configure single sign on.
+To set up JIT Registration, create a device configuration policy and configure single sign on.
 Complete these steps before you create an enrollment profile.
 For more information, see [Set up Just in Time Registration](automated-device-enrollment-authentication.md#set-up-just-in-time-registration) in the next section.

 ## Set up Just in Time Registration
 Complete these steps to configure Just in Time (JIT) Registration for Setup Assistant with modern authentication.